Zobweyt/Gudgeon/Common/GudgeonEmbedBuilder-Usage.md

 # Introduction

-The Gudgeon have the custom version of EmbedBuilder to include styles and make to code easier.
+The Gudgeon have custom version of `EmbedBuilder` to include styles and make coding easier.
 It has everything that a regular one has, only styles are added.

-- To start sending style embeds, import [Gudgeon.Common.Styles](https://github.com/Zobweyt/Gudgeon/tree/master/Common/Styles)
+## Namespace

+The styles are located in [Gudgeon.Common.Styles](https://github.com/Zobweyt/Gudgeon/tree/master/Common/Styles).

 ## Examples
-Here is some examples of how to use them.
+Here is some examples of how to use styles.

 ### Sending a success style message
 ```cs